Saroléa: From 2008

 In 2008, a motorcycle company using the name Saroléa was established in Belgium by twin brothers, Torsten and Bjorn Robbens, to develop and produce high-performance 100% electric race machines.

 Saroléa bikes are built by hand at their workshop in Belgium.
 All components are designed and built by Torsten Robbens, who has a background in motorsport, aerospace and military manufacturing.

 The company has announced it will launch a limited edition superbike for the road market based on the same technology and performance as its SP7 TT race bike.

 Motorcycle racing

 The Saroléa race team competed in the Isle of Man TT Zero race in 2014, finishing in fourth place and again in 2015 with a fifth place at an average speed for the one-lap event of 106 mph.

-In 2016, the team entered the TT Zero Race with two SP7 bikes and two new riders, Lee Johnston and Dean Harrison, but the machines were wheeled away from the startline without even practicing on the course, having only test-circulated at Jurby Motodrome, a short-circuit made from converted airfield roadways.
+In 2016, the team entered the TT Zero Race with two SP7 bikes and two new riders, Lee Johnston and Dean Harrison, but the machines were wheeled away from the start-line without even practicing on the course, having only test-circulated at Jurby Motodrome, a short-circuit made from converted airfield roadways.
 The business later issued a press-statement, alleging problems with data-mapping.